 Screenwriting team Alfred Gough and Miles Millar discuss their journey from Wednesday to Beetlejuice Beetlejuice.

 When Beetlejuice was first summoned from his attic-bound miniature town 36 years ago, he was a sort of id-driven extension of his creator, Tim Burton, bent not just on causing havoc for the film’s characters, but on disrupting movies themselves—throwing horror, comedy, and family drama in a blender and gleefully smashing the puree button.
-Long before Deadpool turned superhero movies on their head with 3rd-wall-shattering, Beetlejuice writers Michael McDowell, Warren Skaaren and Larry Wilson—along with director Tim Burton—conjured Beetlejuice as a relentlessly meta, wise-acre-ing skeeze—a proto-referential pinball machine that turned horror into a playground for both satire and scares.
+Long before Deadpool turned superhero movies on their head with 3rd-wall-shattering asides, Beetlejuice writers Michael McDowell, Warren Skaaren and Larry Wilson—along with director Tim Burton—conjured Beetlejuice as a relentlessly meta, wise-acre-ing skeeze—a proto-referential pinball machine that turned horror into a playground for both satire and scares.

 So special was this alchemy that, despite multiple stabs at a sequel over the years, Burton never landed on an idea that felt right.
 Then one day, in the very on-brand locale of Romania, Beetlejuice’s comeback got serious when Burton called screenwriting duo Alfred Gough and Miles Millar into his office after a day of shooting what was about to become their TV series Wednesday.